 11. El Roi God Sees Our Affliction, Circumstances and Hears Our Misery

-In Verse Eleven, the Lord told Hagar that He saw her unborn child and told her she would have a son and she should call him Ishmael, meaning, “the Lord has heard of your misery.”
+Genesis 16, verse eleven, the Lord told Hagar that He saw her unborn child and told her she would have a son and she should call him Ishmael, meaning, “the Lord has heard of your misery.”

 Psalms 139:16 says, “My eyes saw your unformed substance and in My book all the days of your life were written before ever they took shape when as yet there were none of them.”

 Did we get that?
 There is a book in heaven with God’s plan for us in it–not only is every day of our life recorded, but our life’s purpose is included.
-This book will help you find it.

 God sees where we are, as well as our circumstances.
 “And not a creature exists that is concealed from His sight, but all things are open and exposed, naked and defenseless to the eyes of Him with whom we have to do” (Jer.
 23:24 Amplified).